andersmurphy/andersmurphy-blog/resources/posts/2022-05-02-clojure-extend-honeysql-to-support-postgres-alter-column-and-add-constraint.md

-title:  Clojure: extend honeysql to support postgres alter column and add constraint
+title:  Clojure: extend honeysql to support postgres 'alter column' and 'add constraint'

-[honeysql](https://github.com/seancorfield/honeysql) is an amazing library that lets you write SQL using clojure data structures.
+[Honeysql](https://github.com/seancorfield/honeysql) is an amazing library that lets you write SQL using clojure data structures.
 This makes SQL much more composable as you no longer need to smash strings together.
-That being said when using it with [postgresql](https://www.postgresql.org/) there are some features that don't work out of the box.
+That being said, when using it with [postgresql](https://www.postgresql.org/) there are some features that don't work out of the box.
 Thankfully, honeysql is very easy to extend.
 This post will show you how to add support for `alter column` and  `add constraint`.

-If you try to use `:modify-column` with postgresql you'll get a PSQLException syntax error:
+If you try to use `:modify-column` with postgresql, you will get a PSQLException syntax error:

 ```clojure
 (... {:alter-table   :member